 Or you allocate 1.5hrs a day to writing which equates to 548 hours of writing over the year.
 Let’s be conservative and say you write 350 words an hour.
 That’s 192,000 words which is enough to fill two to three books!

 Your lifetime is a journey of stages.
 Each stage includes ups, downs and opportunities for growth.

-You can’t avoid all trivialities in life.
-They’re an inevitable part of living.
-But by always keeping what’s important front and center of mind you can catch yourself when you’re among the trivial shit.
+You can’t avoid all trivialities in life as they’re an inevitable part of living.
+But by always keeping what’s important front of mind you can catch yourself when you’re veering towards the trivial.

 Henry David Thoreau illustrated it best when he said, “The mind can be permanently profaned by the habit of attending to trivial things, so that all our thoughts should be tinged with triviality.”